tecnickcom/rndpwd/CONFIG.md

 # Configuration Guide

-The rndpwd service can load the configuration either from a local configuration file or remotely via [Consul](https://www.consul.io/) or [Etcd](https://github.com/coreos/etcd).
+The rndpwd service can load the configuration either from a local configuration file or remotely via [Consul](https://www.consul.io/), [Etcd](https://github.com/coreos/etcd) or a single Environmental Variable.

 The local configuration file is always loaded before the remote configuration, the latter always overwrites any local setting.